BD & Sales Workflow

 After leaving an event, pass your badge on to someone else who tries to get inside.

-Speak to sponsors at hackathons about their UX
+Speak to sponsors with value-aligned or interesting tech at hackathons about their UX

 Ask friends who might know of some UX related work or someone who might need help